KingTingTheGreat/7-day-forecast/README.md

-## CS392 Final Project
+## 7-Day Forecast

-This is the repository for our final project for CS392.
+This is the repository for our final project for CS392, a 7-day forecast web application.

+We use your ip address to locate you and show you the relevant weather.